Catecholaminergic Polymorphic Ventricular Tachycardia

 How is CPVT treated?

-- Medicines to prevent irregular heartbeats, like beta-blockers and sometimes calcium channel blockers
+- Medicines to prevent irregular heartbeats, such as beta-blockers and sometimes calcium channel blockers

 - Medicines to help prevent abnormal heart rhythms

-Some people may also need an implantable cardioverter-defibrillator, or ICD.
-An ICD is a small device put under the skin near the chest.
-It can detect a problem heart rhythm and give a shock to help stop it.
-In some circumstances, a catheter ablation may be recommended.
+Some people with CPVT, including those who have had a prior cardiac arrest or fainting, may also need an implantable cardioverter defibrillator, or ICD.
+An ICD is a small device put under the skin near the chest or just below the armpit.
+It can detect a problem heart rhythm and provide treatment such as pulses to interrupt a fast heartbeat (called anti-tachycardia pacing, or ATP) and get it back to normal rhythm or a shock to help stop it.
+In some cases, a catheter ablation may be recommended.

-If you are in ventricular tachycardia, you may need a shock to your heart.
+If you have VT, you may need an electrical shock to your heart.
 This helps restore a normal rhythm.
-VF is a medical emergency.
-It needs treatment right away.
-This includes a shock to the heart to help restore normal heart rhythm.
+VT can also lead to VF.
+This is a medical emergency and needs treatment right away.
+Treatment includes a shock to the heart to help restore normal heart rhythm.

 How do I manage CPVT?